NetworkNerd1337/streamswarm/replit.md

   - Enhanced TCP socket-based bandwidth testing as primary method for destination-specific measurements
   - Added proper URL parsing and endpoint detection for HTTP-based bandwidth tests to destinations
   - Speedtest-cli now used only as fallback when destination-specific tests fail
+  - Added detailed process monitoring with top processes ranked by CPU and memory consumption
+  - Enhanced process metrics to show process names, PIDs, and resource usage percentages
+  - Updated database schema and UI to display top 5 processes by CPU and memory usage in test results

 - June 23, 2025: Fixed bandwidth testing methodology, dashboard overview cards, missing metrics functionality, implemented client eligibility checking, and added API token authentication
   - Resolved bandwidth measurement issues by optimizing HTTP-based testing using httpbin.org